-For Express Gate environment, you need to use another computer to install Express Gate on a USB flash disk drive in advance.
+For Express Gate environment, you need to install Express Gate on a USB flash disk drive using another computer.

-Follow below instructions to complete installation:
+Follow below instructions to complete the installation:

-- 1. Plug a USB flash disk drive in a computer with OS already installed. - Refer to the Express Gate installation on page 4-50.
-Ensure to select USB as the target disk volume when the Choose target volume screen appears. - Plug the USB flash disk drive to the motherboard.
+- 1. Plug a USB flash disk drive in a computer with OS already installed. - Refer to the Express Gate installation on page 4-39.
+Ensure to select USB as the target disk volume when the Choose target volume screen appears. - 3.
+Plug the USB flash disk drive installed with Express Gate to the motherboard.
 Restart the system, and launch the Express Gate.